gebhardm/flmlocal/README.md

     topic: /query/<sid>/tmpo
     payload: [<fromtimestamp>, <totimestamp>]

-will be computed by the query daemon (run it on the FLM with **lua /usr/sbin/queryd.lua &** without having to install a real daemon for now - [tmpod.lua integration](https://github.com/gebhardm/flm02/tree/tmpoquery) is available, but not merged).
+will be computed by the query daemon (copy it to the /usr/sbin folder of your FLM using **scp** as depicted above and run it with **lua /usr/sbin/queryd.lua &** without having to install a real daemon for now - [tmpod.lua integration](https://github.com/gebhardm/flm02/tree/tmpoquery) is available, but not merged).
 Corresponding to the sent query time interval (the same timestamp format as provided by the /sensor-topics is used, thus a POSIX timestamp on second base) one or more fitting tmpo files are retrieved and sent back, that is published, on

     topic: /sensor/<sid>/query/<fromtimestamp>/<totimestamp>
     payload: <gzipped tmpo file>